 Whelan-Small landed his internship after connecting with Hannah Cooper ’16 at Day on the Hill.
-Hosted by the Salisbury Center for Career Services, Day on the Hill takes students inside governmental organizations, non-profits, and other Washington, D.C. institutions for three days of experiential insight into politics and policy.
+Hosted by the Salisbury Center for Career, Professional and Experiential Education, Day on the Hill takes students inside governmental organizations, non-profits, and other Washington, D.C. institutions for three days of experiential insight into politics and policy.

 “HWS’ Day on the Hill Program was vital to kick starting my interest in working in Washington, D.C.
 I worked in local government during high school, but it was hearing the stories and experiences of HWS alums that made me pursue an internship in Congress,” says Whelan-Small.
 “Hannah Cooper was critical in providing insights into the internship experience, and she connected me with another HWS alum who worked in Congressman Payne’s office.”

 Cooper serves as a Senior Legislative Assistant at the U.S. House of Representatives.

 Whelan-Small also credits his classwork with preparing him for the role.

 “My courses in economics, political science and history were invaluable in giving me the skills to feel comfortable writing memos, briefs and letters that landed on the desks of staff as well as in the mailboxes of constituents,” he says.